phortuin/cms3/readme.md

 # cmS3

-> Sync content of textarea as a gzipped file to an S3 bucket of your choice.
+> Syncs content of textarea as a gzipped file to an S3 bucket of your choice

 ![](https://www.annefortuin.nl/cms3.png)